Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 What Is the Cost of Malaria Prophylaxis in Singapore?

-At ATA Medical, we offer anti-malarial medications with the following prices:
+At Singapore Women's Clinic, we offer anti-malarial medications with the following prices:

 Medication Price*